jdittrich/userNeedResearchBook/text/dataAnalysis.md

-> Going through the data of a group named »general requirements«.
+> Going through the data of a group named “general requirements”.
 I noted,
 > that a big part of the data was concerned with balancing
 > *functional* or *practical* requirements (price, readability etc.) with
 > requirements concerning *style* (using colors, being innovative)

-> Thus, I renamed the group to »trying to combine aesthetics and
+> Thus, I renamed the group to “trying to combine aesthetics and
-> functionality«.
+> functionality”.
 As the new title was more specific some data needed to
-> be taken out, put into other groups or to the temporary »misc« group.
+> be taken out, put into other groups or to the temporary “misc” group.

 \
 \